gammazero/radixtree-compare-benchmark/README.md

 BenchmarkPlarHSKGet-12           1981     594770 ns/op    0 B/op   0 allocs/op
 ```

 The deeper the tree (more keys with a common prefix) the better the gammazero radixtree implementation does.
-Since the geohashes we use are very hierarchical, the gammazero radixtree implementation is expected to consistently exhibit the best performance.
-This is the implementation that Reggie uses.
+If using keys such as geohashes with different accuracy, which are very hierarchical, the gammazero radixtree implementation is expected to consistently exhibit the best performance.